aimee-ault/aimeeault.com/_posts/2019-03-21-rest-in-peace-my-beautiful-syntax.md

 ## Technical Debt Should Be Roadmapped if Possible

 Technical debt has a weird stigma.
 Outside of development, no one wants to think about it because it steals time from new feature development.
-Which is exactly why I want to advocate for discussing it early in a project's lifecycle, during the planning phase so that in months time, it’s more of an expectation than an unwanted surprise.
+Which is exactly why I want to advocate for discussing it early in a project's lifecycle, during the planning phase so that in a few months' time, it’s more of an expectation than an unwanted surprise.

 You might think, "But that's crazy talk.
 Who the hell is talking about technical debt before it even _exists_?"
 And bear with me.
 If you talk about a problem before it even exists that likely _will exist_, it fails to become a problem or a debt because it instead becomes a part of the solution that is built.
 You don’t have to refer to it as technical debt.
 But you do have to acknowledge the questions: “Is this thing I’m building permanent?
 Or do we need to come back and clean it up in half a year?”